dentarg/auth0-blog/_posts/2017-05-04-the-state-of-biometric-identity-in-2017.markdown

 (Vein matching scan | [source](http://www.cbsnews.com/news/patientsecure-biometric-palm-scan-system-hospital-security/))

 ### DNA
-DNA recognition is probably the only form of biometric identification on this list that isn't easy to understand, because it relies on the isolation, copying and splitting of genetic markers in our DNA to identify us as an individual.
+DNA recognition is probably the only form of biometric authentication on this list that isn't easy to understand, because it relies on the isolation, copying and splitting of genetic markers in our DNA to identify us as an individual.
 Though widely used and very accurate, from court evidence to paternal testing to gene therapy, it doesn't have the immediacy needed to be used for something like border security.

 ## Emerging